Ulpia Severina: Early life and family

 It is not known when she married Aurelian, possibly it was before he became emperor, and nothing is known of her role as empress and her political influence.
 The only reliable evidence in regards to Severina at all is a scant number of inscriptions and coins, which confirms that she was Aurelian's wife and that she held the title of Augusta.
 Only two known coins omit the title Augusta, instead styling her as Pia.
 These were probably minted before she was made Augusta.
-In full, the coins title her as domina Ulpia Severina Augusta, mater castrorum et senatus et patriae ("lady Ulpia Severina Augusta, mother of the camp, the senate and the fatherland").
-Some inscriptions also style her as Piissima Augusta (pious Augusta)., Severina also appears to have been deified, as some coins style her as diva.
+In full, inscription from Pula names her as domina Ulpia Severina Augusta, mater castrorum et senatus et patriae ("lady Ulpia Severina Augusta, mother of the camp, the senate and the fatherland").
+One inscription also styles her as Piissima Augusta (pious Augusta)., Severina also appears to have been deified, as some coins style her as diva.
 No coins styling Severina as Augusta can be dated before 274 and it is possible that she was not made Augusta until the autumn of that year, perhaps around 29 August, coinciding with Aurelian's triumph celebrating the defeats and reincorporations of the Palmyrene and Gallic empires.

 After the autumn of 274, coins commemorating Severina were issued together with those commemorating Aurelian; some coins included the profiles of both.
 On the coins, Severina is depicted in a typical way for her time, with braided hair drawn up over the back of her head and an austere expression.
 Typically, her coins include the goddess Concordia, though some instead feature the goddesses Venus and Juno, the standard deities for empresses.
 Severina survived beyond Aurelian's murder in 275 and the date of her death is unknown.
 Aurelian and Severina had a daughter together, though her name is unknown.